 Upwardly Global’s Employer Action Guide: Ukraine Crisis

 Since the start of the Russian invasion in February 2022, over 5 million people have fled Ukraine, creating one of the biggest refugee crises since the Second World War.
-Most displaced Ukrainians are fleeing to neighboring European countries, including Poland, Romania, Slovakia, Germany and Hungary.
-It is estimated that many will stay in these border countries in hopes of the conflict ending and returning home, and others — seeking more permanent resettlement — are going further west to Germany, France, the U.K, Canada and the United States.
+Most displaced Ukrainians are fleeing to neighboring European countries, including Poland, Romania, Slovakia, Germany, and Hungary.
+It is estimated that many will stay in these border countries in hopes of the conflict ending and returning home, and others — seeking more permanent resettlement — are going farther west to Germany, France, the United Kingdom, Canada, and the United States.

-The international business community has a vital role to play in supporting Ukrainian refugees, and Upwardly Global is well-positioned to not only empower newly arrived Ukrainians but to connect them with employer partners who want to take action.
-This guide is designed to bolster employers in taking immediate action to support Ukrainians as they integrate into the US.
+The international business community has a vital role to play in supporting Ukrainian refugees, and Upwardly Global is well-positioned to empower newly arrived Ukrainians by connecting them with employer partners who want to take action.
+This guide is designed to bolster employers in taking immediate action to support Ukrainians as they integrate into the U.S. workforce.

-Upwardly Global is actively working to remove barriers, build pathways, and guide companies to hire, train, and mentor internationally-trained immigrants and refugees.
-By engaging our network of hundreds of employers, we have honed in on the key barriers faced by jobseekers on the road to employment as well as corporate challenges presented when sourcing, recruiting and integrating diverse talent.
+Upwardly Global is actively working to remove barriers, build pathways, and guide companies to hire, train, and mentor internationally trained immigrants and refugees.
+By engaging our network of hundreds of employers, we have homed in on the key barriers faced by job seekers on the road to employment as well as corporate challenges presented when sourcing, recruiting, and incorporating diverse talent.
 Given these constraints, here is what employers need to know:

-Internationally-trained professionals (ITPs) face barriers throughout the job search process from recruitment and interviewing to onboarding and advancement.
-Upon arrival, they may not know how to navigate the U.S. labor market, understand where their skills fit in, or what roles they are qualified for.
-ITPs who come from industries with heavy licensing requirements, such as healthcare, may need support in re-licensing or re-/up-skilling to stay competitive.
+Internationally trained professionals (ITPs) face barriers throughout the job search process from recruitment and interviewing to onboarding and advancement.
+Upon arrival, they may not know how to navigate the U.S. labor market, understand where their skills fit, or know what roles they are qualified for.
+ITPs who come from industries with heavy licensing requirements, such as healthcare, may need support in re-licensing or reskilling/upskilling to stay competitive.

 Moreover, ITPs are often not aware of cultural norms in U.S. workplaces such as the use of eye contact or the American way of “storytelling” and self-promotion during the interview process if they have come from collective cultures.
 This can lead employers to believe candidates lack confidence or assertiveness.